asdf-vm/asdf/README.md

 > for everything that needs a version manager

-asdf is an extendable version manager.
-Read the [ballad](https://github.com/HashNuke/asdf/blob/master/ballad-of-asdf.md)
+*asdf* is an extendable version manager.
+Feel free to add support for the language you want.

-Add or create a source for any package/language/tool you want.
 There's a [simple API](#creating-package-sources) for it.
+Read the [ballad](https://github.com/HashNuke/asdf/blob/master/ballad-of-asdf.md).

 ## Table of Contents